lmfit/uncertainties/doc/user_guide.rst

 Correlations
 ------------

-Correlations between variables are automatically handled.
-Thus, each calculation result keeps track of how it is correlated to variables:
+Correlations between variables are automatically handled whatever the number of variables involved, and whatever the complexity of the calculation.
+Thus, each calculation result keeps track of how it is correlated to random variables:

+  >>> y = x**2 + 1
   >>> square - x*x
   0.0

-In fact, for any sample of the random variable ``x``, the above quantity is exactly zero, since ``square = x**2``.
-Correlations are correctly handled whatever the number of variables involved, and whatever the complexity of the calculation.
+  >>> y - square
+  1.0

+The results above have a zero uncertainty: the calculated functions give the same value for all samples of the random variable ``x``.

+Thanks to the tracking of dependencies on random variables, calculations can performed in as many steps as necessary, exactly as with simple floats; correlations are transparently handled by this package.

 Access to the uncertainty and the nominal value
 -----------------------------------------------